Cost of Living Comparison Between Canada and Belgium Cost of Living Comparison Between Canada and Belgium

 Canada vs Belgium: Cost of Living - Frequently Asked Questions

-How does the cost of living in Belgium compare to Canada?
+How does the cost of living in Belgium compare to the cost in Canada?

 How do daily expenses compare in Belgium vs Canada?

-Belgium is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Belgium: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

-Is rent more expensive in Belgium or Canada?
+Is rent more expensive in Belgium or in Canada?

-Rent in Canada beats Belgium across the board, especially in major cities.
+Rent in Canada is consistently higher than in Belgium across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

 Can you live in both Belgium and Canada on $2,000 per month?

-In Belgium, $2,000 covers most cities easily.
-In Canada, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Belgium, $2,000 covers most cities easily; in Canada it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Which country is better for expats: Belgium or Canada?